selfsigned/HackThePlanet/Rainfall/level5/walkthrough.md

 The Global Offset Table holds the adresses of functions that are dynamically linked, luckily for us it is writeable!

-First let's get the value of `exit` in the GOT, before the program can replace it
+First let's get the value of `exit` in the GOT, before the program can replace it.
 ```shell
 level5@RainFall:~$ gdb ./level5
 [...]